sayan112/RoadToFullTimeServiceBased/CN/Important_interview_Questions.md

 2. Q: Explain the OSI model.
    A: The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a communication system into seven layers.
 Each layer serves a specific purpose and facilitates communication between devices.
 Example: Layer 1 (Physical) deals with the physical transmission of data, such as electrical signals or light pulses.
 The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a telecommunication or computing system into seven distinct layers.
 Each layer has specific responsibilities, and it helps in understanding and designing complex networking protocols and systems.
-Let's dive into the details of each layer:
+Let's dive int o the details of each layer:

 **1. Layer 7: Application Layer**(end user application , mail service )
 - The topmost layer that interacts directly with end-users and applications.